macks22/dblp/README.md

 *   which are used
 *   number of papers, authors, percent with abstract, etc.

+# Pipeline Design

+The entire pipeline is built using the `luigi` package, which provides a data pipeline dependency resolution scheme based on output files.
+Hence, there are many output files during all phases of processing.
+Often these are useful;
+sometimes they are not.
+Overall, luigi turned out to be a very nice package to work with.
+It allows each processing step to be written out as a distinct class.
+Each of these inherits from `luigi.Task`.
+Before running, each task checks its dependent data files.
+If any are absent, the tasks responsible for building them are run first.
+After running, each task produces one or more output files, which can then be specified as dependencies for later tasks.
+Hence, the generation of the entire dataset is as simple as running a task which is dependent on all the others.
+This task is called `BuildDataset`, and is present in the `pipeline` module.

 # Outputs

 All outputs end up in the `data` directory inside the base directory, which is